kristofcsaszar/base/README.md

 # About this repository
-The goals of forking this repo:
+My goals with forking this repo:
 * completing the required ReTeLab at BME
 * getting to know **Git** and other tools